rcrowther/Vala_CMake/README.rst

 At this point, if successfully built, the previous macros have gathered a great deal of data.
 They know where valac is, they know the flags needed on the compile line, and they can respond to a list of source files.
 You may wish to add some other tweaks to the valac compile, though.

+The provision of the following macro may seem fussy, if consistent.
+But Valac has it's own simplified `code preprocessor`_ for conditional compilation.

 Flags can be added by including the UseVala module then calling the ``vala_precompile_add_definitions`` macro. ::